 Each node has a Name attribute.
 The Name must be unique within the camera description file.
-Names can be composed of alphanumeric characters [A-Z a-z 0-9].
-The schema also allows the use of the underscore '', but the underscore should not be used by camera description files designers because the reference implementation uses it for automatically generated names.
+Names can be composed of alphanumeric characters [A-Za-z0-9].
+The schema also allows the use of the underscore '\', but not as a leading character.
+This is because the reference implementation uses a leading underscore for implementation related names.